wRadion/10FFDiscordBot/README.md

 Currently, all languages are supported except for **Chinese (Traditional)** and **Chinese (Simplified)**.

+### 10FF Supporter, Site Translator and Completionist

+The bot will check if you have the achievement corresponding to the role.

+### Multilingual :keyboard:

+The condition to have the **Multilingual :keyboard:** role is as follows: you need to have at least **50 tests** in **10 languages**.

-### Maximum WPM
+### Verified ✅

-Obviously, you can't request a WPM role that is higher that your highest score.
-The bot only sees your last 400 tests in normal+advanced, plus your lasts 10 competitions.

-For competitions, the bot will only pick the competitions in your main language.
-For example, if you have 4 competitions in your main language in the last 10 competitions, the bot will only see those 4 competitions.
+If you have the **Verified ✅** role and your new WPM (normal or advanced) is higher, the bot will automatically remove your **Verified ✅** role.

+Someone will have to check manually your new speed to (re)add you the role.

+## Known issues

+- If you have a WPM role (ex 150-159 WPM) and you do 400+ tests between 140-149 WPM, your 150-159 WPM role will be replaced by 140-149 WPM
+- In some cases, the bot says that it added/removed roles, but you still have your old roles, just type the command again (and delete your old command message)
+- You can ask a friend to add your Discord tag in his description to have his roles (please don't do that...)
+- Sometimes the bot message is stuck on "_Please wait..._" (for more than 1 or 2 minutes), just type the command again (and delete your old command message)

 ## Bug, issues, suggestions

 If you have any problem with the bot please feel free to report the bugs to me on Discord (**wRadion#5043**) or by email [me@wradion.dev](mailto:me@wradion.dev).
 You can also find me on the official 10FF Discord.